 AC condenser prices are $850 to $3,000 for the unit alone, depending on the tonnage and seasonal energy efficiency ratio (SEER).
 Large condensers with the highest SEER ratings cost $3,000 to $5,000+ but are the most efficient.

 |AC size||Unit price||Total replacement cost|

 AC condenser coil prices by brand

-AC condensers from popular brands like Trane, Lennox, and York cost $850 to $3,000 on average for the unit alone, depending on the size, efficiency, and warranty.
+AC condensers from popular brands like Trane, Lennox, and York cost $850 to $3,000 for the unit alone, depending on the size and efficiency.

 |Brand||Average unit price||Total replacement cost|

 |Carrier / Bryant / Heil||$850 – $2,500||$1,200 – $3,700|

 |Lennox||$1,200 – $2,500||$1,500 – $3,700|

 |Trane / American Standard||$900 – $3,000||$1,200 – $4,200|